-Private sector investment in infrastructure projects are governed by the perceived risk and return attributes of those projects.
+Private sector investments in infrastructure projects are governed by the perceived risk and return attributes 7 of those projects.
 The practitioner literature around financing infrastructure consistently emphasises the importance of de-risking projects in order to make them bankable.
-Infrastructure risk can be an amorphous concept, but we suggest that is can be helpful to decompose risk into four components: project development, off-taker, political and regulatory, and currency risk.
+Infrastructure risk can be an amorphous concept, but we suggest that it can be helpful to decompose risk into four components: project development, off-taker, political and regulatory, and currency risk.
 Of these, political and regulatory risk and currency risk will be familiar as 'top-down', country level measures.
-The other two risk components are 'bottom-up', or project level measures.
+The other two risk components are 'bottomup', or project level measures.
 Project development incorporates the risk of a project's delay or failure due to technical, operational, environmental, governance or other factors.
-Off-taker risk is more commonly associated with the energy sector, but it refers to the credit-worthiness of the entity who pays for the project - which may be a government, a utility, or indeed consumers.
+Off-taker risk is more commonly associated with the energy sector, but it refers to the creditworthiness of the entity who pays for the project - which may be a government, a utility, or indeed consumers.

-Variations of this risk decomposition include a taxonomy developed by the OECD that combines top-down risk attributes such as political and macroeconomic risk, with bottom-up attributes such as the project lifecycle phase, and technical risks of implementation (Fig 3).
+Variations of this risk decomposition include a taxonomy developed by the Organisation for Economic Cooperation and Development (OECD) that combines top-down risk attributes such as political and macroeconomic risk, with bottom-up attributes such as the project lifecycle phase, and technical risks of implementation (Fig 3).

 Risk Categories Development Phase Construction Phase Operation Phase Termination Phase

-Political and regulatory Environmental review Cancellation of permits Change in tariff regulation Contract duration
+Environmental review Cancellation of permits Change in tariff regulation Contract duration

-Rise in pre-construction costs (longer permitting Contract renegotiation Decommission Asset transfer
+Rise in pre-construction costs (longer permitting process) Contract ro agatistica Decommission

-process) Currency convertibility
+Gunnactie Asset transfer

+Political and Currency co onvertabillity

-Change in taxation
+regulatory Change in taxation

 Social acceptance

-Change in regulatory or legal environment Enforceability of contracts, collateral and security
+Change in regulatory or legal environment

+Enforceability of contract ts, collateral and security

-Macroeconomic and business Prefunding Default of counterparty Refinancing risk
+Prefunding Default of counterparty

+Refinar cing risk

-Financing availability Liquidity
+Maaraaanamia Financing availablity Liquidity

-Volatility of demand/market risk
+and business Volatility of demand/market risk

 Inflation

 Real interest rates

 Exchange rate fluctuation

-Technical Governance and management of the project
+Governance and management of the project

 Environmental Termination value

-Project feasibility Construction delays and cos overruns + Qualitative deficit of different from expected
+Project feasibility Construction delays and cost overruns Qualitative deficit of the physical structure/ service different from expected

-Archaeological the physical structure/ service
+Technical Archaeological

 Technology and obsolescence

 Force majeure